elite-polito/elite-polito.github.io/news/2023-06-08-splitech-2023/index.md

 ---
 authors: [corno, mannella]
 tags: [conference, paper]
-description: From the 20th to the 23th of July, the e-Lite research group will participate to SpliTech 2023 (Split, Croatia).
+description: From the 20th to the 23th of June, the e-Lite research group will participate to SpliTech 2023 (Split, Croatia).
 Luca Mannella will chair the Special Session on Cybersecurity and IoT within the The International Symposium on Internet of Things.
 He will also present a paper entitled "A Gateway-based MUD Architecture to Enhance Smart Home Security".
 image: ./Session-banner.png
 image_alt: Banner of the Special Session on CyberSecurity and IoT withing SpliTech 2023 conference
 ---